Part II

 To understand the Firmament is to sense the ethical weight of presence in a shared field.
 In that field, ethics are the physics of belonging.
 If all things co-arise, then every act contributes: tone, attention, boundaries, and repair.
 You influence the world you inhabit, often without meaning to.
 You are a participant.

 Your mind will fill gaps in perception with story.
 That habit is part of how you participate in reality.
-So ethics becomes a mode of perception: sensitivity to resonance and attentiveness to the field.
+So ethics becomes perceptual discipline: noticing resonance clearly enough to feel what the field is asking of you.

 You are not outside the world trying to apply a theory to it.
 You are already inside the weave, and every breath, tone, boundary, and silence helps decide what kind of world becomes more likely.